TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TranslatingTheBackend/Index.rst

 Download Translations for the Backend
 """""""""""""""""""""""""""""""""""""

-Go to the Backend module "Language".
+Log in to the Backend and go to the Backend module "Language".

 In the section "Languages" select the language(s), which you want to have available for use in the Backend.